DavidLMS/aphra/README.md

 print(translation)
 ````

- This is a straightforward way to translate a single sentence using the configured language models.

 ##### Example 2: Translating Content from a Markdown File

 If you have a Markdown file (input.md) containing the text you want to translate, you can read the file, translate its content, and then print the result or save it to another file.
 Here's how: